Safer Neighbourhood Board

 - Tuesday 26 October - venue and time to be confirmed

-View the minutes of the previous meetings:
+View the minutes and notes from the previous meetings:

 Go Girl public safety project

 Richmond Safer Neighbourhood Board has launched a public safety project aimed at women and girls, which aims to empower them and to feel more confident when they are out and about in public.